Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 Study of the classification, morphology, and anatomy of vertebrates, including the functions of their organs and organ systems.

-BIO 270L Comparative Vertebrate Anatomy & Physiology Laboratory (1 Credits)
+BIO 270L Comparative Anatomy & Physiology Lab (1 Credits)

 Study of the classification, morphology, and anatomy of vertebrates, including the functions of their organs and organ systems.